-The security of communications, and by extension of information, constitutes one of the most important yet least addressed issues by society.
+The security of communications—and by extension, information—constitutes one of the most important yet least addressed issues in society.
 A viable response to the lack of privacy in email communications is the use of the PGP (Pretty Good Privacy) encryption method, developed by Phil Zimmermann in 1991.
 Since then until today, the PGP system has been refined and developed, even being implemented by major email service providers through Open Source initiatives such as Mailvelope.

 Mailvelope is a browser extension for Chrome and Firefox used to manage PGP public and private keys on major email providers, specifically Gmail, Outlook.com, and Yahoo Mail!

 Email encryption is an uncommon but increasingly necessary practice due to the economic value of content.
-Information professionals must be able to use secure communication methods to share cutting-edge, original, and unpublished work, research, reports, data files, ideas, and scientific discussions.
+Information professionals must be able to use secure communication methods to share cutting-edge, original, and unpublished works, research, reports, data files, ideas, and scientific discussions.
 Otherwise, there is a risk that third parties may exploit this information, leading to the loss of developed competitive advantages and causing irreparable harm.
-Although good intentions are assumed by companies managing our emails, under slogans such as “Don’t be evil,” cases like that of Edward Snowden have revealed practices that raise concerns about the security and privacy of even the most personal matters—and consequently, also of our scientific and technical output.
+Although good faith is assumed in companies managing our emails, under slogans such as “Don’t be evil,” cases like that of Edward Snowden have revealed practices that raise concerns about the security and privacy of even the most personal matters—and consequently, also of our scientific and technical output.

 How Mailvelope Works